Battery Operations in Electricity Markets: Strategic Behavior and Distortions: Three Modes of Battery Operations

+The second distortion is the \textit{shift from day-ahead to real-time}.
+The decentralized battery carries a positive amount of its expected discharge into real time,

+whereas the centralized battery has zero expected real-time discharge.
+Once the battery has already committed some quantity in the day-ahead market, its residual market power in real time changes, so splitting output across the two settlements can increase profit.
+Put differently, because the two markets clear separately, the battery benefits from spreading its quantity across them and thereby reducing the adverse price impact in each one.
+This is analogous to the role of forward trading in \cite{allaz-vila}, but here the mechanism operates through battery participation across the day-ahead and real-time electricity markets.

-Notably, This shift to real-time is a structural consequence of sequential market clearing by itself: it still exists even without different elasticities in two markets or demand randomness.
-Nevertheless, the relative elasticities of the two markets, as determined by the share of fast generators $k_f$, determines the \textit{extent} of the shift to real-time.
-We quantify the extent of shift from day-ahead to real-time by computing the share of expected discharge in real-time as a fraction of total discharge, and compare this share between decentralized and centralized regime.
-In other words, we define shift from day-ahead to real-time as
+This shift to real time is a structural consequence of sequential market clearing itself: it arises even without demand randomness and even without assuming different demand elasticities across the two markets.
+What $k_f$ changes is the \emph{extent} of the shift.
+We measure it by the share of expected discharge that occurs in real time:

-Therefore, the shift from day-ahead to real-time is increasing in $k_f$.
-The shift percentage is 0\% when generators are mostly slow ($k_f \approx 0$) and 50\% when generators are mostly fast ($k_f \approx 1$).
-Intuitively, more fast generators mean that the real-time price impact is less so real-time participation is more attractive and the battery discharges more in real time.
-If (almost) all generators are slow, then the price impact is so large that it is not worth discharging in real time at all.
-Instead, the battery exercises market power by quantity withholding; we have seen earlier that quantity withholding is highest in this slow generator case.
+The shift from day-ahead to real-time is therefore increasing in $k_f$.
+The shift percentage is $0\%$ when generators are mostly slow ($k_f\approx 0$) and $50\%$ when generators are mostly fast ($k_f\approx 1$).
+Intuitively, when more generators are fast, the real-time price impact is smaller, so real-time participation becomes more attractive.
+If almost all generators are slow, real-time price impact is so large that the battery prefers to exercise market power mainly through quantity withholding instead.

-The upshot of our discussion is that the battery strategically distorts the discharge via quantity withholding and shift from day-ahead to real-time, independent of demand randomness.
-Both types of distortion increase generation cost and the relative weight of each type depends on generator composition.
-More fast (resp. slow) generators mean more shift from day-ahead to real-time (resp. quantity withholding).
-We summarize the expected discharge in day-ahead, real-time, and total, as well as the extent of quantity withholding and shift from day-ahead to real-time in Table~\ref{table:non-random-sb-battery}.

-\paragraph{Random component of discharge.} The random component of $z_{1}^{RT}(D_1)$ is $ \frac{1}{4} (D_1-\mu_1) - \frac{1}{4} (\mu_{2|D_1}-\mu_2) $, which is half of the centrally optimal perfect smoothing.
-We define the one minus the ratio of the random component of decentralized versus centralized discharge as \textit{reduction in real-time responsiveness}:

-Intuitively, the reduction in real-time responsiveness can also be viewed as a form of battery exercising market power via quantity withholding, but on the real-time mean-zero component of demand.
-This reduction in real-time responsiveness is always exactly 50\% on both the realized demand and the correlation correction components.
-Just as we argued in the centralized case, the term $(\mu_{2|D_1}-\mu_2)$ can be viewed as ``correlation correction'' because it is zero when $D_1$ and $D_2$ are independent, and it exactly cancels out the main term when $D_1 = D_2$.